Learning the magic of the Zorn palette

 This exercise involves creating a color chart where the basic Zorn Palette of Yellow Ochre, Cadmium Red, and Ivory Black are systematically mixed from full saturated hue to a barely tinted white.
-The resulting chart shows the remarkable range of colors you can get from this basic palette.
-I also discovered the beautifully harmonious color combination that is created by limiting your color choices.
+The resulting chart demonstrates the remarkable range of colors you can get from this basic palette.
+I also discovered the beautifully harmonious color combinations that are created by limiting your color choices.

 On a 16 x 12 canvas panel I drew a grid of 1-inch squares, 12 across and 10 down.